astronomer/astro-docs/enterprise/next/06_manage-astronomer/01_integrate-auth-system.md

 ## Local Auth

-If you'd like to enable the ability for users to authenticate to Astronomer with a local username and password, follow the steps below.
+To let users authenticate to Astronomer with a local username and password", follow the steps below."

-### Enable Local Auth in your `config.yaml`:
+1. Enable Local Auth in your `config.yaml` file:
 ```yaml
 astronomer:
   houston: